 What to expect from an eyelid surgery consultation?

 Firstly, patients will meet with their chosen BAAPS/BAPRAS surgeon.
-This initial consultation should last between fifteen minutes to one hour.
+This initial consultation should last between fifteen minutes to an hour.
 In this meeting, the patient and surgeon will discuss expectations, personal goals, and the operation itself.
-Furthermore, in the eyelid surgery consultation the surgeon will ask you about the following:
+Furthermore, in the eyelid surgery consultation, the surgeon will ask the patient about the following:

 - Current and past medical conditions